Skip to content

 How prorations work

 For example, upgrading or downgrading a subscription can result in prorated charges.
-If a customer upgrades from a 10 USD per month plan to a 20 USD option, they’re charged prorated amounts for the time spent on each option.
+If a customer upgrades from a 10 USD monthly plan to a 20 USD option, they’re charged prorated amounts for the time spent on each option.
 Assuming the change occurred halfway through the billing period, the customer is billed an additional 5 USD: -5 USD for unused time on the initial price, and 10 USD for the remaining time on the new price.

 Proration ensures that customers are billed accurately, but a proration can result in different payment amounts than you might expect.
 Negative prorations aren’t automatically refunded and positive prorations aren’t immediately billed, although you can do both manually.